maraujo010/car_api/readme.txt

-* There is a "screenshot.jpg" file where you can see an example of the map with a select location (red circle) and nearest cars (green circles).
+* There is a "screenshot.jpg" file where you can see an example of the map with a selected location (red circle) and nearest cars (green circles).
 It also shows a firebug window where you can see all the requests to the api.